SOLENT FAMILY MEDIATION BANSTEAD

 Solent Family Mediation Banstead provides services for cases like these and more.

-Solent Family Mediation appreciates and values all kinds of family connections.
+Solent Family Mediation understands values and kinds of family connections.
 That’s why it’s possible for us to be the supportive voice or guiding hand that helps you find your way again.
+Our mediators are here to help you with any and all disputes, including issues of child access.

-Courts are always an option for resolving family issues, but they should only be considered when all other options have failed.
+In addition, they help strengthen the various degrees of cooperation between both sides to hope to avoid court, which is an option for resolving family issues, but ot should only be considered when all other options have failed.

 You can tell the mediator about what’s going on, what’s bothering you, what you’d like to see happen, and what worries you might have.